aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 **Desired Property**                                      **Value**
 --------------------------------------------------------- ---------
-regex of tensors which should be saved                    ``relu`` step frequencya at which the said tensors should be saved 20 starting at step                                          5 ending at step                                            100
+regex of tensors which should be saved                    ``relu`` step frequency at which the said tensors should be saved  20 starting at step                                          5 ending at step                                            100
 ========================================================= =========